Mayko Nguyen

-Early life
+Biography

-Nguyen grew up in Vancouver, British Columbia, Canada and currently lives in Toronto.
+Mayko Nguyen was born in Vancouver on Canada’s west coast and grew up there with her Vietnamese Canadian family.
+She decided to pursue acting after performing in a production of William Shakespeare's play A Midsummer Night's Dream while in Grade 11 at secondary school.
+She currently lives in Toronto.

 Nguyen has had lead and recurring roles on a variety of television series, including Bloodletting and Miraculous Cures, Cracked and Slasher.
-Nguyen's most notable television roles are Mayko Tran on ReGenesis, Sue Tran on Rookie Blue and Delle Seyah Kendry on Killjoys.
+Among Nguyen's most notable television roles are Mayko Tran on ReGenesis, Sue Tran on Rookie Blue and Delle Seyah Kendry on Killjoys.
 Currently she stars in the Citytv show Hudson & Rex, a serial police drama where she plays a police forensicist.

 Nguyen's film work includes Going the Distance, The Last New Year, and Below Her Mouth.

-Nguyen is also a stage actress, and performed in The Unending during the 2016 Toronto Fringe Festival and David French's two hander play, Salt-Water Moon in the spring of 2016.
-Salt-Water Moon went on to be named "Best Toronto Theatre Production of the Decade" by NOW Magazine.
+Nguyen is also a stage actress, and performed in The Unending during the 2016 Toronto Fringe Festival; and David French's two hander play Salt-Water Moon, in the spring of 2016.
+Salt-Water Moon went on to be named "Best Toronto Theatre Production of the Decade" by NOW magazine.

-Nguyen's voice work includes video games Far Cry New Dawn and Far Cry 5.
+Nguyen's voice work includes the video games Far Cry New Dawn and Far Cry 5.
 She also voices Ms. Furi in Spin Master's animated Netflix series Unicorn Academy.

-In 2008, Nguyen was nominated at the ACTRA awards for "Outstanding Female Performance" for her role as Mayko Tran in ReGenesis, and nominated for "Best Lead in a Drama Series" at the Canadian Screen Awards consecutively in 2023 and 2024 for her role as Sarah in Hudson & Rex.
+In 2008, Nguyen was nominated at the ACTRA awards for "Outstanding Female Performance" for her role as Mayko Tran in ReGenesis, and nominated for "Best Lead in a Drama Series" at the Canadian Screen Awards consecutively in 2023 and 2024, for her role as Sarah in Hudson & Rex.